ocaml-multicore/icfp-2023-eio-tutorial/doc/prereqs.md

 opam install --deps-only -t .
 ```

-The application also requires a copy of opam-repository:
+The application also requires a copy of opam-repository (note: if using the Docker build below, this isn't needed as the Docker image already has a copy):

 ```sh
 git clone https://github.com/ocaml/opam-repository.git